You have a choice:

 How do I get the implant?

 Two appointments are required.
 The first appointment is with your healthcare provider to discuss this method and get a prescription.
-The second appointment, to insert the implant, needs to be with a doctor trained in this procedure.
-In South Africa, more than 4000 registered nurses have been trained since 2014 to carry out this procedure.
+The second appointment to insert the implant needs to be with a doctor trained in this procedure.
+In South Africa, more than 4000 registered nurses have been trained to carry out this procedure since 2014.

 How is it inserted?

 An area on the inner arm above the elbow is first numbed with a local anaesthetic.
-The doctor
+The health professional

 inserts the implant under the skin.
 After insertion, the site is bandaged to reduce bruising.